 - 1.3.2 The preparation of an Urban Design Framework is an essential first step to guide future development.
-The Urban Design Framework establishes key placemaking themes that will guide all new development within the Prospectus Area. - 1.3.3 The Urban Design Framework is based on the establishment of a variety of 'Opportunity Areas'.
-Placemaking themes will inform more detailed design guidance for each these opportunity areas more detailed design guidance for each these opportunity areas.
+The Urban Design Framework establishes key placemaking themes, a series of parameter plans and associated principles and guidance, that will guide all new development within the Prospectus Area. - 1.3.3 The Urban Design Framework is based on the establishment of a variety of 'Opportunity Areas'.
+Placemaking themes will inform more detailed design guidance for each of these opportunity areas.